ChenZhongPu/data-structure-swufe/book/src/fundamentals/java.md

 int amount = cart.get("7801");
 ```

 Then what if the key does not exist?
-This leaves as an exercise for readers.
+This is left as an exercise for readers.
 Now let's make an iteration over a map.

 ```java
 for (Map.Entry<String, Integer> entry : cart.entrySet()) {